NSO-developer/nso_ai_assistant/Readme.md

 * Code Generation is not ideal at moment.
 It can generate, but it has quite a lot of mistake.
 Especially Java API perform much worse than Python API.

 ## Pre-requisition
-* Model Requirment:
+* Chat Model Requirment:
     * llama3.3 70B(Recommend) llama3.1 7B(Entry Requirment but with slow reply speed and instability answer)
         * llama3.3 70B use together.ai - meta-llama/Llama-3.3-70B-Instruct-Turbo-Free
         * llama3.1 7B offline model with ollama and AnythingLLM
     * Deepseek is not supported since it complicated task some time.
+* Embedded Model Requirment
+    * By default, the repository is built and tested with "sentence-transformers/all-mpnet-base-v2".
+We also recommend to use this one from Huggingface
-* Hardware Requirment on AI Model Server
+* Hardware Requirment on AI Model Server(if deploy localy)
     * llama3.3 70B - Min 64gb RAM + RTX 4090.
 Recommend 128gb RAM + RTX4090 * 2
     * llama3.1 7B - Min 64gb RAM + RTX3070.
 Recommend 128gb RAM + RTX3070
     The lack of physical RAM can be compensate by GPU vRAM.
 Lacking of memory will triger OOM and cause AI model reply empty content.